Skip to main content

 How low can my credit score be?

-B-lenders go down to ~500.
-Private lenders are largely score-agnostic — they care about equity.
-Below 500, expect to need at least 25-35% down or equity.
+B-lenders go down to about 500 on owner-occupied fixed-rate files, and 600 on variablenesto.
+Private lenders are largely score-agnostic — they weigh the property's value and marketability over your scoreRatehub.
+Below 500, expect to need at least 25–35% down or equityour data.

 I just had a bankruptcy.
 When can I get a mortgage?